 Unfortunately, it is possible to purchase “CBD oil” that isn’t actually CBD.
 The Utah Poison Control Center, for example, reported emergency room visits from patients who took “CBD” but experienced severe side effects that are not known to be associated with CBD use.
 These side effects were serious and concerning, and included altered mental status, seizures, confusion, hallucinations, and loss of consciousness.
 Upon further investigation, authorities discovered these products consisted of synthetic CBD and absolutely no actual CBD.

 In these cases, there was no indication on the bottle who the manufacturer was of the CBD product, nor was there a list of ingredients.
+News about people becoming sick from vape products, often blackmarket cartridges, makes it even more important to know the source of your CBD.

 At Remedy Review we test products using third-party labs to help protect consumers—both from a health perspective and so you don’t waste money.